realArcherL/is-path-inside-secure/Readme.md

 ## Why build this?

-The original `is-path-inside` isn't symlink aware.
+The original `is-path-inside` isn't symlink aware and has a following note on it:

 > Important: This package is meant for use with path manipulation.
 It does not check if the paths exist nor does it resolve symlinks.
 You should not use this as a security mechanism to guard against access to certain places on the file system.